‘Fairy Tail’ Manga Chapter 530 Spoilers: Ravines Of Time Key To Defeating Acnologia And Zeref’s Victory?

-Chapter 530 of immensely popular Japanese manga Fairy Tail finally reveals critical details not just about Acnologia, but also about Zeref and his eternal quest for self-destruction.
-Interestingly the key to the Dark Dragon’s defeat and Zeref’s salvation lies in the “Ravines of Time,” where true emptiness reigns and time ceases to have all meaning.
+Chapter 530 of the immensely popular Japanese manga Fairy Tail finally reveals critical details not just about Acnologia, but also about Zeref and his eternal quest for self-destruction.
+Interestingly, the key to the Dark Dragon’s defeat and Zeref’s salvation lies in the “Ravines of Time,” where true emptiness reigns and time ceases to have all meaning.

 [Warning: Manga Fairy Tail Chapter 530 spoilers/recap and Chapter 531 speculations head]